 4. How to reduce at least 30% weight from your packing list

 It is a packing skill that you will learn gradually.
-The more you travel, the better you will become with this because you will experience different things and new ideas on cutting off unnecessary weight on the go.
-Here a few tips for reducing at least 50% of packing weight:
+The more you travel, the better you will become at this because you will experience different things and new ideas on cutting off unnecessary weight on the go.
+Here are a few tips for reducing at least 50% of packing weight:

 - Use only sample bottles for cosmetics.

 - Repackage liquids and gels in multisized containers (20-100ml) instead of large bottles.

 - Leave at home non-essential items that you can get when the necessity arises.

 - Do not pack more than three pairs of shoes.

 2. Sandals or flip-flops.

 5. How to eliminate unnecessary volume from your luggage